Capital punishment in Taiwan: Execution process

 Executions are carried out by shooting using a handgun aimed at the heart from the back, or aimed at the brain stem under the ear if the prisoner had consented to organ donation prior to the withdrawal of legal death row organ donation.
 The execution time used to be 5:00 a.m., but was changed to 9:00 p.m. in 1995 to reduce officials' workload.
 It was changed again to 7:30 p.m. in 2010.
 Executions are performed in secret: nobody is informed beforehand, including the condemned.
 The condemned is brought to the execution range and the officers may pay respect to the statue of Ksitigarbha located outside the range before entering.
-Before the execution, the prisoner's identity is confirmed by a special court next to the execution range and chooses to record any last words.
+Before the execution, the prisoner's identity is confirmed by a special court next to the execution range under the supervision of the prosecutor and chooses to record any last words.
 The prisoner is then brought to the execution range and served a last meal (which usually includes a bottle of kaoliang wine).
 The condemned prisoner is then injected with strong anaesthetic to cause unconsciousness, laid flat on the ground, face down, and shot.
 The executioner then burns a votive bank note for the deceased before carrying away the corpse.
 It is tradition for the condemned to place a NT$500 or 1000 banknote in his leg irons as a tip for the executioners.

 After the execution, the High Prosecutor's Office issues the official announcement of the execution.
 Although the Ministry of Justice has studied other methods including hanging and lethal injection since the early 1990s, execution by shooting (performed by local bailiffs or military policemen) is the only execution method used in the ROC currently (including military executions).

 Military sentences and executions in Taiwan used to be administered only by the Ministry of National Defense, with the warrant of execution signed by the Minister of National Defense, and have no connection with the Ministry of Justice.
 They were carried out in military courts and prisons across the island as well as Penghu, Kinmen and Matsu.
 Unlike the Ministry of Justice, the Ministry of National Defense did not release detailed information on executions, and so little information was available.
 Since 2013, all ordinary crimes conducted by military personnel are transferred to the jurisdiction of common courts due to the Death of Hung Chung-chiu, rendering all military courts, military prosecutors office, and military prisons obsolete in peacetime.
-Therefore technically all military executions are also under the jurisdiction of the Ministry of Justice, though there have been no military death row inmates since 2002.
+Therefore, technically all military executions are also under the jurisdiction of the Ministry of Justice, though there have been no military death row inmates since 2002.

+Japanese colonial era

+The death penalty in Taiwan under Japanese rule period was carried out by hanging.